 Settlement is the process of paying the remaining sale price and becoming the legal owner of a home.
 At settlement, your lender will disburse funds for your home loan and you'll receive the keys to your home.

-Generally, settlement usually takes place around 6 weeks after contracts are exchanged.
+Generally, settlement takes place around 6 weeks after contracts are exchanged.
 Your conveyancer or solicitor can check and negotiate the settlement period with the seller.

 - legal costs